Smita V. Crishna

-Smita V. Crishna is an Indian stock trader who is one of the Richest women in India.
-Crishna has the net worth of $2.5 Billion.
-She, along with her other family members, the complete Godrej family controls the $5.7 billion (revenue) Godrej Group, a 127-year-old consumer-goods giant.
+Smita V. Crishna is an Indian businesswoman and one of the richest women in India.
+Crishna has a net worth of $5.1 billion, as of June 2026.
+She and other members of the Godrej family control the Godrej Group, a consumer-goods major.

-In October 2024, Jamshyd Godrej and Smita Crishna Godrej were ranked 22nd on Forbes list of India's 100 richest tycoons, with a net worth of $11.1 billion.
+In October 2024, Smita Crishna-Godrej and her brother Jamshyd Godrej were ranked 22nd on Forbes list of India's 100 richest tycoons, with a net worth of $11.1 billion.